-This fresh and flavorful Watermelon and Citrus Shrimp Ceviche always puts me in a vacation kind of mood!
+This Watermelon and Citrus Shrimp Ceviche is loaded with fresh shrimp and juicy watermelon, plus the bright flavors of orange and lime.
+It always puts me in a vacation kind of mood!

 When it comes to foods that scream “Summer!”, watermelon is definitely on my Top 5 list.
-Sweet and juicy and ultra refreshing, I’m positive this fruit was created simply for the pleasure of celebrating this wonderful time of year.
+Sweet and juicy and ultra refreshing, I’m positive this delicious fruit was created simply for the pleasure of celebrating summer!

-In the heat of summer, I especially gravitate toward lighter fare that’s bursting with fresh ingredients and big flavor.
+In the heat of summer, I gravitate toward lighter fare that’s fresh and big on flavor.
 And one of my ultimate summer heat wave meals is ceviche.

 Ceviche is most often found in the appetizer category, but I am not ashamed to call it a meal.
 Especially when it comes to this Watermelon and Citrus Shrimp Ceviche.
 Just give me a few chips and a big bowl of this fresh ceviche and I’m one happy girl!